Harshavardhan-78/PythonFullStackProject/Readme.md

 ## How to use

 # For Event Organizers
-Sign up or log in using your organizer credentials.

 Create a new event by entering the event name, date, and venue.